Egbertjing/vllm-jev/README.md

 | [Tiny-Jev](https://huggingface.co/lostargon/Tiny-Jev)² | Long | 1 | 28.4 → 11.5 | 30.1 → 12.4 | 34.59 → 85.70 | 2.5× | 2.5× |
 | [Tiny-Jev](https://huggingface.co/lostargon/Tiny-Jev)² | Long | 8 | 223.0 → 43.3 | 224.3 → 59.7 | 35.75 → 179.94 | 5.1× | 5.0× |

-Measured on one A800 GPU, with the author and vLLM Jev services run **sequentially**.
-Each row is one four-option Choice question, 8 warm-up requests, then 64 measured HTTP requests; short and long states contain 67 and 2,058 characters.
-Latency is the median client latency; p95 means 95% of requests finished within that time.
-Throughput is completed requests divided by wall time.
-Every run succeeded **64/64** and both endpoints selected the same option on this repeated test input.
-Model loading and compilation are excluded.

-¹ The author’s published Linux server runs this model on **CPU**.
-For a same-GPU comparison, a benchmark-only HTTP service moved its original branch scorer to CUDA and cast the backbone to BF16; the scoring code was unchanged.
-The published CPU server, with its declared Transformers 4.57.6 / PEFT 0.18.0 versions, was also measured: p50 was 667 ms (short) and 1,880 ms (long) at concurrency 1.
-At concurrency 8, its CPU throughput was 1.48 req/s (short) and 0.53 req/s (long).
-CPU values are excluded from the speedup columns.

-² Tiny-Jev publishes a Python inference API, not an HTTP server.
-The baseline uses that API behind a minimal benchmark-only HTTP service on the same GPU.
-The shim serializes calls, as do the other author services.

-The Open-Jev 2B/9B author servers used their `--prefix-cache` option and the projects' pinned Transformers 5.10.2 / PEFT 0.19.1 versions.
-Their optional flash-linear-attention kernels were unavailable, so Transformers used its torch reference path. vLLM Jev used its documented default compiled, async, 90% GPU-memory launch.
-At concurrency 8, gains include queueing in the author HTTP services and vLLM batching; they are serving-path gains, not isolated kernel speedups.
-The repeated requests do not measure model accuracy or cross-model quality.

 ## License